 Ruby the Elephant.

 Many will remember the Phoenix Zoo’s most famous inhabitant, Ruby the elephant.
 An Asian elephant born in Thailand in 1973, Ruby joined the Zoo’s family later that year.
-She quickly gained famed after being discovered as an “artist” when a zookeeper gave her paper and a brush to replace the sticks Ruby was seen playing with in the sand.
+She quickly gained famed after being discovered as an “artist” when a zookeeper gave her paper and a brush to replace the sticks Ruby was seen playing within the sand.
 Original prints of Ruby’s painting sold for hundreds of dollars up until her death in 1998, raising funds for needed research at the zoo.
 Today, dozens of Asian elephants are contributing to their upkeep and providing necessary income to their facilities because of Ruby’s example.

-The Phoenix Zoo prides itself on being family friendly.
-Visitors can bring their own coolers and ice chests, filled with home made lunches or can purchase delicious, healthy meals at affordable prices.
-Roller blades and bicycles are allowed inside the Zoo and guests opting for these methods of transportation are simply asked to be courteous and safety conscious at all times.
+The Phoenix Zoo prides itself on being family-friendly.
+Visitors can bring their own coolers and ice chests, filled with homemade lunches or can purchase delicious, healthy meals at affordable prices.
+Rollerblades and bicycles are allowed inside the Zoo and guests opting for these methods of transportation are simply asked to be courteous and safety conscious at all times.
 Scooters and skateboards are prohibited, however.
 The Zoo is open 364 days a year, rain or shine, with hours ranging from 7:00 a.m. in the summer to as late as 10:00 p.m. in the winter.

 Getting to the Phoenix Zoo.

 The Zoo is located at 455 North Galvin Parkway in Papago Park near the Phoenix Botanical Garden.
 From the west, take I-10 East (downtown) to 202 East (Red Mountain Freeway).
 Exit at Priest Drive.
 Go north (left) on Priest, which becomes Galvin Parkway.
 Turn right at the first light north of Van Buren into the Phoenix Zoo parking lot.
-Bus #3 on the Valley Metro Transit Service also comes directly the Zoo.
+Bus #3 on the Valley Metro Transit Service also comes directly to Zoo.
 Check valleymetro.org for updated schedules and rates.